mrhouzlane/1man1vote/README.md

 - send tokens to a contract and notify it in a single transaction with ERC777
 - Use a granularity of 10 minimum tokens minted/burned for voting to respect our specified points which listed in the rules of 1man1vote

+### Additional features

+We will split the voting into 3 trusted Operators :

+- Right voters
+- Left voters
+- Middle voters

+Each voter will send its tokens to the Operator of his choice.
+The operator send back to the voter an NFT with details of his vote.